-The bibliography should contain full bibliographic information on all and only those works explicitly mentioned in the body of the article or in the notes.
+The reference list should contain full bibliographic information on all and only those works explicitly mentioned in either the body of the article or in the notes.
 Begin the reference section on a new page, but WITHOUT entering a hard page break in the document.

-- Single-space within entries and double-space between entries, using the same typeface an - size used in the body of the article and in the notes. - Arrange entries alphabetically by surname(s) of author(s). - Arrange multiple works by the same author(s) in ascending chronological order. - Use lowercase letters to distinguish multiple items published by the same author(s) - in the same year(s). - Use authors' names as they appear on the original publication; do not replace full names w - or vice versa. - Do not abbreviate university press names.
+- Single-space within entries and double-space between entries, using the same typeface and size used in the body of the article and in the notes. - The references should employ hanging indentation - Arrange entries alphabetically by surname(s) of author(s). - Arrange multiple works by the same author(s) in ascending chronological order. - Use lowercase letters inserted after the year of publication (e.g., 2024a, 2024b) to distinguish multiple items published by the same author(s) in the same year(s). - All non-English article and book titles must be provided with an English translation framed by square brackets.
+As a general rule, the titles of scientific journals do not need to be translated.
+Authors may elect to do so as a courtesy to readers, however.
+See an example below: